Quantitative Easing: Stimulating Economic Growth through Quantitative Strategy

 The Basics of Quantitative Easing

 Imagine you're a student in a classroom, and the teacher announces a surprise test.
 Everyone starts to panic because they didn't have time to study.
-This is similar to what happens in the economy when there's a crisis.
+This is similar to what happens in the economy when there's a financial crisis.
 People start to panic, businesses struggle, and the government needs to step in to save the day.
-One way they can do this is through a called Quantitative Easing.
+One way they can do this is through a strategy called Quantitative Easing.

-• Quantitative Easing is a monetary policy tool used by central banks to stimulate the economy when traditional methods, like lowering interest rates, are no longer effective.
+• Quantitative Easing is a monetary policy tool used by central banks to stimulate the economy when traditional methods, like lowering rates, are no longer effective.

 • It involves the central bank buying long-term government bonds or other securities to increase the money supply and lower interest rates.